tetratelabs/istio-distro.io/content/community/event/getistio-inaugural.md

 - GetIstio Project
 - GetEnvoy Project
 - Closing with Resource Links
-- QA
+- Q&A
 - Exit

 This event will be hosted by Tetrate's own Sean O'Dell.
-See you on 16 February.
+See you on 16 February 2021.